olligobber/ProofCheck/README.md

 # ProofCheck

-Proof Checker for a system of Propositional Logic, written in Elm.
+Proof Checker for a system of Propositional Logic.

 ## Contributors